titan-x/titan/README.md

 Testing
 -------

 All the tests can be executed by `go test -race -cover ./...` command.
+Optionally you can add `-v` flag to observe all connection logs.
 Integration tests require environment variables defined in the next section.
 If they are missing, integration tests are skipped.

 Environment Variables
 ---------------------